mactrem/com-tiles/README.md

 A COMTiles file archive has the following layout:
 ![layout](assets/layout.svg)

-Based on the concept of index fragments most of the time only one additional pre-fetch is needed per zoom level for the current viewport of the map.
+Based on the concept of index fragments most of the time only one additional pre-fetch is needed per zoom level before accessing the map tiles for the current viewport of the map.
 This can also be prefetched later on
 For example if we use a tileset of europe.
 Zoom 0-10 are in the initial fetch.